hatembentayeb/devops-articles/ckjh6o7m50cyih4s1ezwb3xfp.md

 Make sure that the virtual environment is active.

-Install the mkdocs material with this command : `pip install mkdocs-material.` This package needs some dependencies to work .. install them by using a requirement.txt file, copy-paste the dependencies list to filename `requirements.txt`
+Install the mkdocs material with this command: `pip install mkdocs-material.` This package needs some dependencies to work .. install them by using a requirement.txt file, copy-paste the dependencies list to filename `requirements.txt`